 → To Add a RTMP Stream:

-- 1. In the Zixi Broadcaster Navigation menu, click the Inputs tab. - 2.
 In the Menu bar, click New Input.
-The Add a new input stream window is displayed. - 3.
+The Add a new input stream window is displayed.
 Enter the unique Stream ID.

 Note: this must be identical (case sensitive) to the stream name configured in the Zixi Feeder.